This quick tip will show you how to be notified each time a device connects to your home network.

 - If you already have Wireless Network Watcher installed, this will be super easy.
 If you don’t, we have a guide that covers the entire thing, from start to finish.
 Once you’ve got it installed and configured, head back here.

 - The first step is to make Wireless Network Watcher start-up at boot.
-If you need help with that, we’ve got a guide for Windows 10 users to set any program to start when Windows boots (which happens to use this very program as an example).
+If you need help with that, we’ve got a guide for Windows 10 users to set any program to start when Windows boots.

 - Now to make a couple of changes to the WNW settings.
 Open WNW and select Options from the top menu.
 From the pop-up menu that appears, place a check next to the item named Put Icon On Tray.
 This will make sure when WNW starts up, it does so minimized and out of your way, but still accessible via the System Tray.
 The second item to select is optional, but useful/helpful – Beep On New Device.
 If you don’t like the default beep sound, you can change it to any audio file (and we’ll show you where).
 Finally, select Advanced